Meshio - Platform for Tech Hobbyists

 Brand Identity Guidelines

+Before moving forward, we defined project's visual direction.
 When deciding on logo, color palettes and typography, we were guided by our brand's core qualities - being supportive, structured, fun and engaging.

 Our typography choice, Manrope, is a modern sans-serif font.
 We chose it because it's very readable and sleek.